 5 Questions Your Workplace Accident Attorney Will Ask

 If you have been injured on the job, your initial consultation with an attorney is important, but can be very intimidating.
-Before you meet with any workplace accident attorney, you should be prepared to answer these five questions.
+Here are 5 workplace accident investigation questions your attorney is sure to ask, so record your answers while they are fresh in your memory.

 These initial consultations can be confusing, but being prepared will help both you and your workplace accident attorney.
 Pat Maloney has been practicing law for over 30 years, and is recognized nationwide for excellence and dedication.
 Contact us today to see why you should choose us as your workplace accident attorney.